-In this work, we investigate the role of the non-Hermitian QGT in line-gapped non-Hermitian systems and its impact on nonlinear conductivity induced by an external electric field.
-Although line-gapped non-Hermitian systems are topologically equivalent to Hermitian systems~\cite{schindler2023hermitian}---as they can be adiabatically connected to a Hermitian limit---we demonstrate that they exhibit unique nonlinear responses absent in Hermitian systems.
+In this work, we bridge this gap by investigating the role of the full non-Hermitian QGT, including finite-wavepacket effects, in the nonlinear response of line-gapped systems.
+We show that although line-gapped non-Hermitian systems are topologically equivalent to Hermitian systems~\cite{schindler2023hermitian}---as they can be adiabatically connected to a Hermitian limit---they exhibit unique nonlinear responses absent in Hermitian systems.
 This distinction stems from the complex structure of the QGT in non-Hermitian systems, which fundamentally alters the mechanism of nonlinear conductivity compared to Hermitian cases.
-Specifically, we show that the complex QM and Berry curvature induce a contribution to the second-order nonlinear DC conductivity (SODCc) proportional to the wavepacket width, a feature exclusive to non-Hermitian systems.
+We demonstrate that the complex QM generates an intrinsic nonlinear conductivity, while the full QGT induces a distinct second-order DC conductivity (SODCc) component proportional to the wavepacket width---a feature exclusive to non-Hermitian systems.
 Furthermore, we analyze subsystems faithfully described by non-Hermitian Hamiltonians, which emerge due to interactions with their environment.
 As a paradigmatic example, we compute the nonlinear surface conductivity of a Chern insulator and isolate the distinct contributions of the QGT to this response.
 Our findings underscore the critical role of quantum geometric structures in non-Hermitian systems, revealing novel physical properties and nonlinear transport phenomena with no Hermitian analogs.